IvySandi/componentengineering-challenge/README.md

 Expanded content spans the full table width and uses a max-height/opacity transition.
 Empty child lists, loading rows, and fetch errors have distinct states.

-## Sticky Column
+# Sticky Column

 Pinned columns use CSS `position: sticky` and a left offset that accounts for the expand control column.
 The scroll container tracks horizontal scroll and adds a divider shadow when content passes underneath the pinned column.
 The table keeps horizontal scrolling on narrow viewports so the pinned class/member column remains usable.

-## State Management
+# State Management

-Local React state is enough for this assessment because table state is view-local and serializable:
+Local React state is used for this assessment because table state is view-local and serializable:

 - Parent views own controlled server state.
 - The reusable table owns uncontrolled client state and per-row expansion state.
-- Fetch effects guard against stale responses when sort/page changes quickly.
+- Keeps fetch results up to date when sort/page changes quickly.
 - Demo-specific state, column definitions, and data loading are grouped in `src/hooks/useDataTableDemo.tsx`.
 - Shared row and table contracts are grouped in `src/types/data-table.type.ts`.

-## Tradeoffs And Assumptions
+# Tradeoffs And Assumptions

 - The mock API lives in the browser for simplicity, but its shape mirrors page/sort endpoints.
 - Sorting supports one active column at a time.